whoIamha/leetcode/README.md

 # leetcode
-# this is leetcode work what I do.
+  this is leetcode work I did.